edgedb/easy-edgedb/chapter12/index.md

 ## Time to practice

 1. Consider these two functions.
-Will EdgeDB accept the second one?
+Will EdgeDB allow both of them to be defined at the same time?

    First function: